Search for Stories

-Walker assured Tezock that hybrid and online classes will help solve this.
+Walker assured Tezock that the flexibly of hybrid and online classes will help with problems such as these.

 Walker said that hybrid classes may be the only option for some students.

-A lot of questions are still unanswered.
+A lot of questions continue to go unanswered.
 It is unknown which courses will remain in the 20 percent of 16 week offerings, how weekend courses will work and where the space to contain the expected increase in enrollment will come from.

-Sonya Battle said that while some students are apprehensive about the changes, for many institutions across the nation this is simply the way things are done.
+Sonya Battle, an administrative assistant, said while some students are apprehensive about the changes, for many institutions across the nation this is simply the way many classes are done.